 South Field

-1

-2

-3

-- Before you read the passage, talk about these questions. - 1 In what ways can soil be damaged? - 2 What parts of your country have the best soil?
+- 1 In what ways can soil be damaged? - 2 What parts of your country have the best soil?

 A Guide to Soil Conservation

 Without healthy soil, farmers can't produce healthy crops.
 But soil faces many threats, including nutrient depletion and erosion.
 Fortunately, several methods of soil conservation can turn unhealthy soil into a plant paradise.